oresat/oresat-linux/octavo_eeprom_flasher/README.rst

 Download the uf2 file to a laptop from: https://micropython.org/download/RPI_PICO/

-While holding th Raspi Pico boot button, connect the Raspi Pico to the laptop.
+While holding the Raspi Pico boot button, connect the Raspi Pico to the laptop.

-The Raspi Pico will come up a as storage device, copy the .uf2 file into the storage device directory.
+The Raspi Pico will come up a as storage device, copy the ``.uf2`` file into the storage device directory.

 Disconnect and reconnect (without holding the boot button) the Raspi Pico.